 Have you ever traced a line with a ruler?
 Gauged your height with a measuring tape?
 Navigated your way home with a compass?
 Then you've used a guiding tool.
 Guiding tools are designed to help you achieve accuracy in your projects, whether it's installing doors and windows or simply finding your way to the grocery store.

 Have you ever poured cake batter into a pan?
 Made play dough figures in a mould?
 Planed a piece of wood to fit your door frame?
 Then you've used a shaping tool.
-Shaping tools are designed to do exactly what their names suggest: alter the shape of a material, either for aesthetic reasons (like carving a sculpture) or practical reasons (like fitting a key to a lock).
+Shaping tools are designed to do exactly what their names suggest: alter the shape of a material, either for aesthetic reasons (like carving a sculpture) or practical reasons (like bending metal to create ductwork).

 Have you ever glued macaroni to a piece of paper?
 Soldered connections in a circuit with a soldering iron?
 Zippered up the fly on your Levi's jeans?
 Then you've used a fastening tool.
 Fastening tools are designed to join two parts into one whole.
 Sometimes the two parts are made of the same material, sometimes not.
 This is one of the most common types of tool, used on everything from diapers to compression fittings.